Skip to content

 Bike Transportation Guidelines on A Line Bus Metro

-With elevated concern for the environment and health, more people are opting to bike to work, school, or even out for a leisurely ride.
-However, it’s not always possible or practical to bike the entire distance, which is where bus transit comes in handy – merging convenience and environmental conservation.
+With elevated environmental and health concerns, more people are opting to bike to work, school, or even out for a leisurely ride.
+However, it’s not always possible or practical to bike the entire distance, which is where bus transit comes in handy—merging convenience and environmental conservation.
 In King County, Metro’s Rapid Ride A Line has designated sections for bikes; these regulations provide guidelines for safe and efficient transportation.

 • According to a 2020 Transit System report, approximately 70% of public transit systems, including buses and metros, allow bicycles onboard during non-peak hours.

-• In a study from the Federal Transit Administration in 2019, it revealed that there’s an increasing trend of approximately 6% annually in US public transportation systems adopting policies to accommodate bicycles.
+• A study from the Federal Transit Administration in 2019 revealed an increasing trend of approximately 6% annually in US public transportation systems adopting policies to accommodate bicycles.

-• Results from a survey conducted by the North American Bike Share Association in 2023 showed that 65% of daily commuters combined cycling with public transportation, indicating that bringing bikes on buses and metro trains is a common necessity among them.
+• Results from a survey conducted by the North American Bike Share Association in 2023 showed that 65% of daily commuters combined cycling with public transportation, indicating that bringing bikes on buses and metro trains is an everyday necessity among them.

 Ensuring Your Bike is Transit-Ready

 Preparing your bike adequately before considering taking it on the bus can go a long way in ensuring a stress-free trip.
-Observe the following guidelines when preparing your bike:
+Observe the following guidelines when preparing your motorcycle:

-• Check tire pressure – ensuring your tires are properly inflated avoids unnecessary incidents along your journey while improving stability and reducing road sound.
+• Check tire pressure.
+Ensuring your tires are correctly inflated avoids unnecessary incidents along your journey while improving stability and reducing road sound.

 • Remove front wheel skewers – detachable front wheels make it easier to stow away in designated areas of the bus.

-• Lower the seat post/drop the saddle – this enables optimal positioning of your bike, making room for other bikes or passengers.
+• Lower the seat post/drop the saddle – this enables optimal bike positioning, making room for other bikes or passengers.

-Think of this preparation as checking if you have all your necessary equipment before taking off on a flight to avoid unnecessary hiccups.
+Consider this preparation, such as checking to see if you have all your necessary equipment before taking off on a flight to avoid unnecessary hiccups.

 Suppose you’ve never taken a bike on a bus before; you might consider testing how easily it fits within Metro’s dimensions and capacity limitations at home beforehand.

-Now that we know how to make our bikes transit-ready let’s delve into additional factors like peak and off-peak hours considerations.
+Now that we know how to make our bikes transit-ready, let’s explore additional factors like peak and off-peak hours.

-• Preparing your bike properly before taking it on the bus can help ensure a smooth and stress-free trip.
-Key guidelines to follow include checking tire pressure, removing front wheel skewers, lowering the seat post, and using bungee cords or straps for added security.
-It is also recommended to test how easily your bike fits within the bus’s dimensions and capacity limitations at home before your first bus trip with your bike.
-Considering peak and off-peak hours is another important factor to keep in mind when planning your bike journey on public transportation.
+• Preparing your bike correctly before taking it on the bus can help ensure a smooth and stress-free trip.
+Fundamental guidelines include checking tire pressure, removing front wheel skewers, lowering the seat post, and using bungee cords or straps for added security.
+Before your first bus trip with your bike, it is also recommended that you test how easily your bike fits within the bus’s dimensions and capacity limitations at home.
+Considering peak and off-peak hours is another essential factor to remember when planning your bike journey on public transportation.

 Peak and Off-Peak Hours Considerations

-When bringing your bike on the Rapid Ride A Line Bus Metro, it’s essential to be aware of peak and off-peak hours.
-During peak hours, which are typically from 6:00 AM to 9:00 AM and from 3:30 PM to 6:30 PM every weekday, buses tend to be more crowded.
+When bringing your bike on the Rapid Ride A Line Bus Metro, you must be aware of peak and off-peak hours.
+During peak hours, typically from 6:00 AM to 9:00 AM and from 3:30 PM to 6:30 PM every weekday, buses tend to be more crowded.
 As such, it’s advisable to avoid peak hours if possible.
-If you can’t steer clear of these hours, consider removing any accessories that might increase the size of your bike and make boarding more challenging.
+If you can’t avoid these hours, consider removing any accessories that might increase the size of your bike and make boarding more challenging.

 See Related: Can You Bring A Bike On A Trimet Bus?
 Transportation Policies